 Why use OKRs during the strategic planning process?

 Aligning your team to company goals and allowing them to see how they can individually contribute, what they’re accountable for and how they’re part of the bigger picture often achieves more than goals themselves.
 Connecting your employees to a strategic plan helps to build culture, the kind of culture that fosters productivity and efficiency and with this comes improved productivity.

 One way to achieve this is by using Objectives and Key Results (OKRs).
 The OKR process is one that’s already been implemented by many successful organisations seeking a fresh perspective on aligning the entire organisation with transparency to a company’s strategic plan.

 OKRs must be used as part of a broader strategic process and must not be developed in isolation if they are to have genuine strategic value – otherwise, they become another tactical tool.

 How are OKRs different from other strategic planning processes?

-OKRs are regularly agreed, measured and evaluated, most often on a quarterly basis.
+OKRs are regularly agreed upon, measured and evaluated, most often on a quarterly basis.
 The OKR approach is simple and can fully engage the creativity and productivity of each team.
 They also help with organisational alignment, by making sure every team and employee has set priorities, an energised pace, and a clear direction of travel.

-OKRs are one of the most powerful goal setting frameworks that can help your organisation execute your strategic plan in an inclusive, transparent and collaborative way.
+OKRs are one of the most powerful goal-setting frameworks that can help your organisation execute your strategic plan in an inclusive, transparent and collaborative way.

 How can we help?

 We’re the experts when it comes to OKRs and strategic planning.
-Our team will help you implement OKRs in a way that will see your growth plans come into fruition.
+Our team will help you implement OKRs in a way that will see your growth plans come to fruition.
 Ready to get started?
 Get in touch with a member of our team today!